Telling Your Story

 For the last four years BCA has worked on the development and implementation of school programs that integrate arts and technology in a cross-curricular fashion.
 “Technology through the Arts” residencies have incorporated the instruction of professional digital and media artists into numerous Brevard public schools to enhance curriculum, teach 21st Century skills, and foster technology literacy in creative and meaningful ways.

-Over the past summer, BCA implemented “Telling Your Story”, a project supported by grants from the National Endowment for the Arts and The Boeing Company.
+During 2014, BCA implemented “Telling Your Story”, a project supported by grants from the National Endowment for the Arts and The Boeing Company.

 This free program taught North Brevard high school students how to use digital media to share their stories in creative ways.
 The participants filmed and produced documentaries about social, cultural, political, or environmental issues.